blackstork-io/fabric/docs/tutorial.md

 }
 ```

+Add this block to `hello.fabric` file.

 ### Usage

-Now we can define a simple content block powered by `openai_text` content provider (see the full version of the code below):
+Lets define the content block that uses `openai_text` content provider:

 ```hcl
 ...